MichaelCurrin/jekyll-actions-quickstart/README.md

 1. Check the _environment_ section to see the status and the GH Pages URL.

 Your GH Pages site is live and now rebuilds and deploys on a commit or push - using custom gems.

+Note: The standard GitHub Pages flow actually does run behind the scenes - it just sees `gh-pages` as static HTML assets with no Jekyll config, so it serve the content without processing it through Jekyll.

 ## Run locally